wcfjeffrey/jeffreywoo-finance-ai-local-model/README.md

 cd docker
 docker-compose up -d

-The API will be available at http://localhost:5001
+The API will be available at http://localhost:5000

+**💡Note:**
+**python webapp/app.py** — Runs both the web interface and API together on port 5001 as a single Flask application.
+This is the simplest way to get started.
+**Docker deployment (docker-compose up -d)** — Runs only the API on port 5000 inside a container, separate from the frontend.
+This allows better scalability, resource isolation, and production-ready separation of concerns.

 ## 📊 Model Performance